 I’ve decided to build up a custom touring bike for CyclingAbout The Americas via the Koga Signature program.
 The custom configurator allows me to select the parts that I like, with a colour that is inconspicuous.
 I chose Koga primarily because I’ve never owned an aluminium touring bike.
 You may have heard that aluminium is ‘harsh’ to ride on, irreparable and not as strong as steel, so part of this adventure is simply to assess whether any of these stereotypes ring true.

-My Koga Worldtraveller will be fitted with my touring favourites such as a Rohloff 14-speed hub, Gates Carbon drivetrain, Velo Orange Crazy Bars, The Plug III Schwalbe Almotion tyres, Tubus racks, Schmidt dynamo and more.
+My Koga Worldtraveller is fitted with my touring favourites such as a Rohloff 14-speed hub, Gates Carbon drivetrain, Velo Orange Crazy Bars, The Plug III Schwalbe Almotion tyres, Tubus racks, Schmidt dynamo and more.

 I’ve chosen 700c wheels and slick 2.00″ wide tyres, but this frame can accommodate 29er mountain bike tyres too.
 There was an option to go for 27.5+ wheels with 2.8″ tyres, but I think the times when the additional width will be advantageous will only be for a small portion of my trip.